requiemformemories/jenson-head-replacer/README.md

 3. **Image Replacement**: Draws camera feed on Canvas and replaces detected face areas with custom image
 4. **Real-time Rendering**: Uses `requestAnimationFrame` for smooth real-time rendering

-## Customization

-### Change Replacement Image (Easy Way - No Code)

-1. Click "⚙️ 設定" to open the settings panel
-2. Click "上傳替換圖片" and select your image
-3. The new image will be used immediately

-### Adjust Replacement Size (Easy Way - No Code)

-1. Click "⚙️ 設定" to open the settings panel
-2. Use the "圖片大小比例" slider to adjust size
-3. Range: 1.0x (original face size) to 3.0x (3 times larger)

-### Reset to Defaults

-Click "重置為預設值" button in the settings panel to restore:
-- Default jenson_head.webp image
-- Default size ratio (1.75x)

 ## Browser Support

 - Chrome 60+